hptennis/hptennis-website/md-content/club-sessions/club-session.md

  The club runs a number of club sessions every week, these sessions are mixin sessions, primarily doubles where we play 9 games and change round.
 Most sessions are usually busy, quite often filling up all 5 courts at peak times.
 We also have a dedicated Ladies session on Tuesday evening and Men's match practice on Sunday's

- We also have dedicated two intermediate sessions on Monday morning and Tuesday evening for those wanting to improve their game.
+ We also have dedicated two intermediate sessions on Saturday morning and Tuesday evening for those wanting to improve their game.

 ## Times for club sessions.